byu-oit/handel-codepipeline/docs/getting-started/introduction.rst

 Introduction
 ============
-Handel-CodePipeline is a command-line library that helps you create Continuous Delivery pipelines using the `Handel deployment library <https://handel.readthedocs.io>`_, running inside the AWS CodePipeline service.
-You can wire up these pipelines manually if you choose, but this library simplifies the process of setting up your pipeline.
+Handel-CodePipeline is a command-line library that helps you easily create Continuous Delivery pipelines in the AWS CodePipeline service.

+Included in this library is the support for doing deployments using the `Handel deployment library <https://handel.readthedocs.io>`_.

 How does this library work?
 ---------------------------